raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

     [ 1 0 ]    =   [ F(n)   F(n-1) ]

 On the face of it, raising someting to the power of _n_ turns _n_ additions into _n_ multiplications. _n_ multiplications sounds worse than _n_ additions, however there is a trick about raising something to a power that we can exploit.
-Let's start by writing some code to multiply matricies:
+Let's start by writing some code to multiply matrices:

 ### multiplying matrices